Want to become better at reading and writing English?

 People often confuse initialisms—which we will cover soon—and abbreviations for acronyms.
 Some dictionaries are making exceptions since so many people misuse these terms, but as far as acronyms go, they need to spell out another longer word or phrase while making a new word ( they often shorten the lengthy names of certain organizations).

-Exam skills: 6 tips to help you with writing exams
+Exam skills: 6 tips to help you with writing examstop tips to improve your writing

 One great example is NASA.
 You pronounce this word just as it’s spelled, and it was created to shorten the official name, National Aeronautics and Space Administration, a name that doesn’t quite roll off the tongue like NASA does.
 If the abbreviation doesn’t form a new word that is pronounced just as it’s written, it isn’t technically an acronym.
 Let’s look at some of the most common acronyms to better understand this concept.